Nightly Goodnight - Poem by GJG Elton

-Suddenly remembered, what I once said to she,
+Again I remember, what I once said to she,

-Once we're united, let our spirits run free.
+Once we're united, our spirits'll run free.

 Though distance tends, to keep us apart,

-Though married to others, and stuck behind bars.
+We're married to others, and stuck behind bars.

-Close gently my eyes, lessening the miles.
+Close gently my eyes, reducing the miles.

-Sadder I get, with no love we'll exchange.
+More lovesick I get, with no love we'll exchange.

-Cursing the life, that kept us apart.
+Cursing the choice, that's kept us apart.

-Then off in the distance, wisps start to churn,
+When off in the distance, wisps start to churn,